 To their credit, the Chinese have been on top of this outbreak, quarantining affected areas and screening everyone on mass transit systems.
 They have been reporting the number of cases rather diligently, according to the WHO (No, not the band!).

-Yet, in the mainstream media this outbreak has been hyped as if it is a major epidemic, with charges that the numbers of the affected and the dead are being underreported by Chinese authorities.
+Yet, in the mainstream media this outbreak has been hyped as if it is a major epidemic, with charges that the numbers of the affected and the dead are being underreported by Chinese authorities as in scaring the public.
 Apparently, in an interview on the BBC I saw today on the TV, a vaccine has already been developed for this virus in the UK.
 A further report in one sentence says there is no vaccine for the virus, and in another says that testing of the vaccine would begin in a few months.
 So, at the moment, there is no cure for the coronavirus.
 As of this writing 80+ people have died from the disease in China with the number of confirmed cases in China now at over 2700.
 There are further cases being reported in 37 other countries.
 Compared to the flu and the number of people it kills every year, this disease so far is small potatoes.
 More on that directly.
 But if so, why the fear and panic?
-Let’s gain a little perspective to see why this is not such a huge deal, and that it is being handled correctly by the Chines, but not by the media.
+Let’s gain a little perspective to see why this is not such a huge deal, and that it is being handled correctly by the Chinese, but not by the media.
 Here are a few numbers:

 An average of up to 50,000 people a day die of infectious diseases alone, on any given day.
 That is just from infectious diseases: